mmondics/rhacm-gitops-multiarch/README.md

     ![national-parks-rhacm-update](images/national-parks-rhacm-update.png)

+    If you do not see the updated title, you may have cached data on the webpage.
+Try opening the URL in a private browser.

     The updated application has been pushed to the two managed OpenShift clusters with a simple Git commit.
 No developer had to log into OpenShift to deploy the update, and no administrator had to provide access or do anything to let this update go through.

 ## Deploying Infrastructure-as-a-Service across Multiarchitecture OpenShift Clusters